irobot-ros/ros2-performance/README.md

 Although it is also able to measure the performance of multi-process applications, not all metrics will be available in this case.

 The nodes under test currently don't perform any sort of computation while they are tested.
-This means that most of the measured resource usage is due to the ROS2 communication.
+This means that most of the measured resource usage is due to the overhead of ROS2 communication.

 ## Build